Public Charge Rule

 - Public Housing under section 9 the Housing Act

 The Final Rule also requires that immigrants seeking an extension or change of status demonstrate that they have not received public benefits.
 The Final Rule prohibits DHS from considering the receipt of public benefits by applicants for extension of stay and change of status before Oct.
 15, 2019, when determining whether the condition of the public benefits applies, and DHS will now treat this prohibition as applying to public benefits received on or after Feb.
 24, 2020.

 USCIS has recently updated forms, submission instructions, and Policy Manual guidance.
 If USCIS receives an application or petition for benefits using incorrect editions of the forms, USCIS will inform the applicant or petitioner of the need to submit a new application or petition using the correct forms.

-If you or a loved one is impacted by this change, please contact our office for immediate assistance.
+If you or a loved one is impacted by this change, please contact us or for immediate assistance call our office at 678-250-5449.
 We can help you better understand the law and explain your options.